-Where a candidate is unhappy with an action or decision in relation to an application, they can seek an informal or formal review under Section 7 of the code of practice: -
+Where a candidate is not satisfied with an action or decision in relation to an application, they can seek an informal or formal review under Section 7 of the Code of Practice: -

-- The candidate must address their concerns in relation to the process in writing, clearly outlining the reasons why they believe the selection process was unfair in their case.
-This must be sent to the Head of Recruitment, The Office of the Director of Public Prosecutions, within 5 working days of notification of the selection decision.
-The informal review will usually be completed by a member of the HR-OD Team. - A complaint or request for a formal review must be made within 5 working days of the notification of the initial decision or within 5 working days of the outcome of the informal review stage, if availed of.
-This must be sent to the Head of Recruitment, The Office of the Director of Public Prosecutions.
+• The candidate must address their concerns in relation to the process in writing, clearly outlining the reasons why they believe the selection process was unfair in their case.
+This must be sent via email

+A complaint or request for a formal review must be made within 5 working days of the notification of the initial decision or within 5 working days of the outcome of the informal review stage, if availed of.
+This must be sent via email recruitment@dppireland.ie to the Head of Recruitment, The Office of the Director of Public Prosecutions.
 The formal review will be completed by someone who is independent of the selection process.

-Where a candidate believes that an aspect of the process breached the CPSA's code of practice, they can have it investigated under Section 8 of the code by the CPSA.
+Where a candidate believes that an aspect of the process breached the CPSA's code of practice, they can request to have it investigated under Section 8 of the code by the CPSA.